The limitations and barriers faced when using Solar Energy.

 4. Efficiency

-Take the following article for example:
+following article for example:

 “Recently, SolarCity™ announced it will begin manufacturing the “world’s most efficient solar panels” at its factory in Buffalo, New York, starting in 2016.
 It claims it has designed a panel that converts 22.1% of sunlight into electricity.
 Now, less than a week later, Panasonic™ says it has trumped that achievement.
 A Panasonic™ solar panel has established a new world record module conversion efficiency of 22.5% on a commercial sized prototype using solar cells based on mass production technology.
 The test results were confirmed by the renowned Japanese National Institute of Advanced Industrial Science and Technology.
 The 72-cell, 270-watt prototype incorporates newly developed enhanced technology that will eventually be scaled into volume production."